mattermost/mattermost-handbook/operations/research-and-development/product/product-technical-writing-team-handbook.md

 Feature documentation is a joint effort between Product Managers and Technical Writers.
 In the same way that we want to empower everyone to contribute to our documentation, Product Managers are encouraged to write MVP documentation for their product/feature.

-**Note:** Due to the cadence of the release cycle, feature documentation needs to be complete and submitted as per the process below at least ten days prior to release to ensure it's included in the release documentation update.
+**Note:** Due to the cadence of the release cycle, feature documentation needs to be complete and submitted as [per the release process](https://handbook.mattermost.com/operations/research-and-development/product/release-process/feature-release#e-t-minus-15-working-days-judgment-day) to allow sufficient time for review and to ensure it's included in the release documentation update.

-The supplied content can be provided informally, in bullet points, or rough notes in a Google Doc and refinements are made collaboratively.
-This is a guideline of what MVP feature documentation includes:
+The supplied content can be provided informally, in bullet points, or rough notes in a Google Doc/Jira issue/on the PR itself.
+Refinements are made collaboratively.

+#### Feature Documentation MVP (PMs) - WIP

+This is a guideline of what MVP feature documentation can include.
+Requirements vary based on the scope of the change, so not everything will always be needed:

 * A link to the feature/product's tech spec
 * Links to any relevant Jira/GitHub issues